inoryy/reaver/README.md

 necessary to train DRL agents by modifying only a small and isolated part of the agent (e.g. hyperparameters).
 For veteran researchers Reaver offers simple, but performance-optimized codebase with modular architecture: agent, model, and environment are decoupled and can be swapped at will.

+While the focus of Reaver is on StarCraft II, it also has full support for other popular environments, notably Atari and MuJoCo.
+Reaver agent algorithms are validated against reference results, e.g. PPO agent is able to match [ Proximal Policy Optimization Algorithms](https://arxiv.org/abs/1707.06347).
+Please see [below](#but-wait-theres-more) for more details.

 ## Installation